• Skip to primary navigation

 How long to cook lamb shoulder?

-It is almost impossible to overcook a lamb shoulder, and it is ready when the meat falls apart when touching with a fork.
+It is almost impossible to overcook a lamb shoulder, and it is ready when the meat falls apart when touched with a fork.
 The cooking time depends on the size of the lamb shoulder.

 For a shoulder joint with bone in: